articles

 What happens if your bilingual toddler really wants you to listen to his “no’s”?

-He won’t just say a simple no or one of those sequences of no’s toddlers are known for saying.
-He’ll combine both languages (in our case German and Chinese) to emphasise that he really means it.
-“No, no, 就不no” (“nein, nein, 就不nein”) was what he recently told me when he really didn’t want to get dressed, making me laugh over his skilful combination of the words no in both languages, using a double negative and 就 for emphasis.
-To be exact, a double negative creates an affirmative in German, but I’m quite sure he meant to say no.
+He won’t just say a simple “no” or one of those sequences of “no’s” toddlers are known for saying.
+He’ll combine both languages (in our case, German and Chinese) to emphasize that he really means it.
+“No, no, 就不no” (“nein, nein, 就不nein”) was what he recently told me when he really didn’t want to get dressed, making me laugh at his skillful combination of the word “no” in both languages, using a double negative and 就 for emphasis.
+To be exact, a double negative creates an affirmative in German, but I’m quite sure he meant to say “no.”

-Learning two languages at once means that he mixes both languages.
-He’s gotten better at separating the two languages, but to him, both of the two languages are his mother tongue.
-He doesn’t separate them like somebody who grew up monolingual would do when they learn a second language.
+Learning two languages at once means that he sometimes mixes both languages.
+He’s gotten better at separating them, but to him, both languages are his mother tongue.
+He doesn’t separate them the way someone who grew up monolingual would do when learning a second language.

 One person one language?

 He knows I understand Chinese and hears me speak it with his dad, so he sometimes creates his own sentences using both languages.
-People often emphasise the one person one language approach, and how that way the child will be able to distinguish and use both languages really well without code-switching*.
-Now, I’m not arguing the advantages of this approach, I’m sure it works very well for many families.
-Putting the one person one language strategy into practice, however, is not always as easy as it sounds.
+People often emphasize the “one person, one language” approach, suggesting that this way the child will be able to distinguish and use both languages well without code-switching*.
+Now, I’m not arguing against the advantages of this approach—I’m sure it works very well for many families.
+However, putting the “one person, one language” strategy into practice is not always as easy as it sounds.
 For example, what do you do if you want your partner, in-laws, or another caregiver who doesn’t speak your mother tongue to understand what you’re saying to your child?
-Do you translate directly after telling your child, or – if you need them to understand and react promptly – just tell your child in their mother tongue?
-Like, you know, in situations where your mother-in-law helps you look after your son while you’re cooking and you don’t want your hungry toddler to take ceramic bowls and throw them onto the floor?
+Do you translate directly after speaking to your child, or—if you need them to understand and react promptly—just speak to your child in their mother tongue?
+Like, in situations where your mother-in-law is helping look after your son while you’re cooking, and you don’t want your hungry toddler to take ceramic bowls and throw them onto the floor?

-Also, every multilingual household is different, so there’s no one single approach that fits all.
+Also, every multilingual household is different, so there’s no one-size-fits-all approach.
 There are parents with the same mother tongue who want their child to grow up with another language (or two).
-There are parents with different mother tongues who speak a common language differently from those mother tongues.
-There are parents with different mother tongues who speak one of those mother tongues together because one partner doesn’t speak the other one.
-These are only a few of the different circumstances, there are also parents who grew up multilingual themselves, single-parents with all different kinds of language backgrounds, and so on.
+There are parents with different mother tongues who speak a common language differently from their mother tongues.
+There are parents with different mother tongues who speak one of those languages together because one partner doesn’t speak the other one.
+These are just a few of the many circumstances, and there are also multilingual single parents, families with different language backgrounds, and so on.

 Embracing bothness in the use of language

-In our home, language means creativity and fluidity, and – particularly in the case of our son – language is bothness, not two halves put together.
-That’s why I don’t tell him to only use either German or Chinese.
+In our home, language means creativity and fluidity.
+Particularly in the case of our son, language is about “bothness,” not two halves put together.
+That’s why I don’t tell him to use only German or Chinese.
 I will, however, sometimes repeat what he just said in German so he’ll still get the hang of it.

 Which language approach do you use at home?